# #

 The Arrest of Monseigneur Darboynewspaper illustration / zoom

-*During her deportation Louise Michel met 31 Communards whom the brief cessation of shootings after those arrests had saved.
+*During her deportation Louise Michel met 31 Communards whom that halt in killing saved.

 • Except for the shootings of the Archbishop and five other hostages — inexcusable but due to Ferré alone — it ordered only nine executions, for reasons that are considered legitimate in wartime: